What are Ulcers?

 Pure Slippery Elm Bark Extract Powder

 Slippery elm can be used for a variety of purposes, but it may be especially effective in heartburn and GERD cases (x).
+Use slippery elm bark extract as directed.

 Pure Vitamin B3 Niacinamide Capsules